Cocaine: Understanding Its Effects

 Effects of Chronic Use

-A person who uses cocaine often can become dependent.
+People who use cocaine often become dependent.
 Their behavior will change.
+They become preoccupied with cocaine, often at the expense of other recreational activities.
 The drug can interrupt sleep.
 This can cause mood swings and irritability.
 To lessen these effects, the person may start using alcohol or other sedatives.
 Cocaine use can lower the threshold for brain seizures.
 It can change the brain’s pleasure centers.
 This can cause the brain to need cocaine just to feel normal.
 Crack smoking can lead to chronic sore throat and lung damage.

 Death can result from cocaine use.
 This can happen even in first-time or healthy users.
 Sudden death may be the result of: